driuft/driuft/README.md

 <br>

 ### Get to know me!
 I was born in Havana, Cuba, and came to the United States when I was nine years old.
-My interest in technology sparked at a very young age, as I spent time with my father fixing old radios and Nintendo 64 consoles in Cuba.
+My interest in technology sparked at a very young age, as I spent time with my father fixing old radios and NES consoles in Cuba.
 Ever since, I learned the value of seeking knowledge and pretty much sponged up as much as I could, from music to philosophy to history, even cybersecurity, etc.

 I carry that same stride with everything I do, soaking up as much information as I can and doing my best to share the knowledge with others.
 I am a HUGE fan of open-source projects and try to contribute where I can.